 DIY Giant Spider Decoration

 Uplevel the scare factor of your next Halloween party or front yard decorations with a giant spider!
 This spider is made from PVC piping, making it easy to dismantle for use in future years too.
+For great DIY projects for the backyard, this huge spider will make an impact!

 DIY Spooky Sign Post